Frequently Asked Questions

 Writing gets harder for me instead of easier, so it’s taking me around two years now.
 I know I write slowly compared to other writers, but we’re all wired differently.
 It takes me a long time to get to know my characters in-depth and understand their behavior.

 AARGH!!!
 This is the sound of me screaming, laughing, and kissing all of you opinionated readers.
 I love the fact that so many of you have a favorite book of mine, but…and this is the important part…there’s no one book that the majority of you pick as your favorite.
 Readers bring a set of expectations with them, and my readers seem to be divided into three fairly distinct groups.
-One group expects that I’ll always make them laugh and they don’t want anything too serious.
+One group expects that I’ll always make them laugh and aren’t looking for anything too serious.
 Another group loves the more serious stuff and doesn’t want anything too “silly.”
 The great majority of you, however, are blessedly adaptable.
 You know you’ll find a good love story and a happy ending, and you’re glad to go wherever I want to take you.
 (Confidentially, I love you best.)
 How do I handle this?
 The only way I know how.
 I write only to please myself and pray you’ll come with me on my journey.

 WHERE DO YOU GET YOUR TITLES?

 Everywhere.
 HEAVEN, TEXAS came to me right away.
 KISS AN ANGEL had a ton of titles, none of which we liked, and we were lukewarm about that one at first.
 NOBODY’S BABY BUT MINE came to me out of thin air one day, and we all fell instantly in love with it.
 LADY BE GOOD was titled even before I wrote the first chapter because it was perfect for the story I had in mind.
 BREATHING ROOM hit me one day when I came across the Oprah magazine feature “Breathing Space.”
 My darling husband came up with MATCH ME IF YOU CAN and FIRST STAR I SEE TONIGHT.
 He also brainstormed NATURAL BORN CHARMER with me during a tedious trip on one of Chicago’s ever-congested tollways.
 IT HAD TO BE YOU is the only book I didn’t title myself.
-(I originally called the book AIN’T SHE SWEET—see above)”

 HAVE YOU WRITTEN ANY BOOKS THAT DIDN’T END UP IN PRINT?